chakanamunayki/MUNAYKI-Project-2025/cursorrules/booking-optimization-todo.md

    - Extracted AdditionalParticipantsStep component with BookingContext integration
    - Extracted PaymentInfoStep component with booking submission logic
    - Improved component reusability and maintainability
+   - Completed refactoring of MultiBookingForm to use the new components and context

 ## Notes on SQL Function
 We already have an `insert_test_booking` SQL function that can be used for more robust database operations.
 This function: